practicalli/spacemacs/testing/unit-testing/cider-test-deps-edn-projects.md

 ## Practicalli user level aliases

-[practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdnInstall }}) user-level configuration contains several aliases for Clojure and ClojureScript test runners, each alias includes the `test` directory as an `:extra-path`.
+[practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdnInstall }}) user-level configuration contains several aliases for running tests within the CIDER jack-in REPL.

 `:env/test` adds the `test` directory to the class path and enables CIDER test runner to find the test code.
+This is the only alias required if using Cider test runner.

+`:lib/kaocha` add the kaocha library to the class path, so [kaocha can be used instead of CIDER test runner](/testing/kaocha-test-runner.md).

+Other aliases can be used with the `:env/test` alias to support cider-connect approach:

-`:repl/cider` includes the nrepl and cider-nrepl libraries and starts an nREPL server connected to the REPL
+`:repl/cider` include the nrepl and cider-nrepl libraries and starts an nREPL server connected to the REPL

-`:repl/rebel` runs Rebel Readline, providing a rich terminal UI for the REPL
+`:repl/rebel` run Rebel Readline, providing a rich terminal UI for the REPL

 {% content "deps" %}